Computastar/Bootstrap-Portfolio/README.md

 Follow this link to view the website [Bootstrap-Portfolio](https://computastar.github.io/Bootstrap-Portfolio/).

 ## How I went about creating the site
 I decided to go for a much simplier layout this week, after last weeks challenge ended with 11.00pm submission.
 I actually prefer this layout more its clearer and more consise.
-It scales well and Ive still managed to keep in some of the features such as the scaling out of the card images on hover.
-As always I like to puch myself a bit, so this week I added the popovers from the Bootstrap components, these work much cleaner than my tooltips last week, it uses a bit of javascript, but its easier to decode whats happening.
+It scales well and I've still managed to keep in some of the features such as the scaling out of the card images on hover.
+As always I like to push myself a bit, so this week I added the popovers from the Bootstrap components, these work much cleaner than my tooltips last week, it uses a bit of javascript, but its easy to decode whats happening.
 Adding the on hover function to the card image to show the popover was a little trickier, but a little trial and error I got there, and that's how you learn.
 I wasnt sure about the skills area mentioned in the brief, but it's not mentioned in the rubric, so put it anyway.
 I added a favicon for the title bar, which helps the page look more professional

 * **Technical Acceptance Criteria**
 >* Using Bootstrap, recreate your portfolio site with the following items: